tkhamez/neucore/doc/API.md

 ### app-manager

+Allows a player to change the secret of his apps.

 App API
 - Generates a new application secret.
 The new secret is returned, it cannot be retrieved afterwards.
   `/user/app/{id}/change-secret`
-- List all groups of an app. `/user/app/{id}/groups` (Managers can only see groups of their own apps.)
+- Shows app information. `/user/app/{id}/show` (Managers can only see groups of their own apps.)

 ### esi

+Allows a player to make an ESI request on behalf of a character from the database.

 ESI API
 - ESI request. `/user/esi/request`

 ### settings

+Allows a player to change the system settings.

 Settings API
 - Change a system settings variable. `/user/settings/system/change/{name}`